 Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, ("Section 404") and the rules and regulations promulgated by the SEC to implement Section 404, we are required to furnish a report to include in our Form 10-K an annual report by our management regarding the effectiveness of our internal control over financial reporting.
-The report includes, among other things, an assessment of the effectiveness of our internal control over financial reporting as of the end of our fiscal year, including a statement as to whether or not our internal control over financial reporting is effective.
+The report includes, among other things, an assessment of the effectiveness of our internal control over fiscal year, including a statement as to whether or not our internal control over financial reporting is effective.
 This assessment must include disclosure of any material weaknesses in our internal control over financial reporting identified by management.